taman-islam/oolama-proxy/README.md

-# Ollama / OpenAI-Compatible API Proxy
+# Ollama / OpenAI-Compatible API Proxy (Single Node)

 A high-performance reverse proxy for [Ollama](https://ollama.com) that sits between your users and the inference engine.
-It injects authentication, usage accounting, rate limiting, and an admin dashboard—all while supporting zero-buffered streaming Server-Sent Events (SSE).
+It injects authentication, usage accounting, rate limiting, and an admin dashboard—all while supporting streaming Server-Sent Events (SSE) without buffering the full response.

 The repository is split into two halves: